-The Si4438 supports five different modulation options: Gaussian frequency shift keying (GFSK), frequency-shift keying (FSK), on-off keying (OOK).
-Minimum shift keying (MSK) can also be created by using GFSK settings.
+The Si446x supports five different modulation options: Gaussian frequency shift keying (GFSK), frequency-shift keying (FSK), four-level GFSK (4GFSK), four-level FSK (4FSK), and on-off keying (OOK).
+Minimum shift keying (MSK) can also be created by using GFSK with the appropriate modulation index (h = 0.5).
 GFSK is the recommended modulation type as it provides the best performance and cleanest modulation spectrum.
-The modulation type is set by the "MOD_TYPE[2:0]" registers in the "MODEM_MOD_TYPE" API property.
+The modulation type is set by the "MOD_TYPE[2:0]" field in the "MODEM_MOD_TYPE" API property.
 A continuous-wave (CW) carrier may also be selected for RF evaluation purposes.
 The modulation source may also be selected to be a pseudo-random source for evaluation purposes.